moneroguides/monero-guides/content/about.md

 layout: "about"
 ---

-We make guides for setting up all things Monero related.
+We make guides for non tehcnical users using Linux and Windows.
 You can check out our Youtube channel [here](https://www.youtube.com/channel/UCWeGibnI0h07pIPiX945DBg).
 <p> </p>